zowe/zowe-explorer-vscode/docs/README-Extending.md

 }
 ```

-Once you have access to the `ZoweExplorerApi.IApiRegisterClient` instance returned by the call shown above you have access to various methods.
-Check all the declarations in the [interface specification in the source code](../packages/zowe-explorer-api/src/profiles/ZoweExplorerApi.ts).
+Once you have access to the `IApiRegisterClient` instance returned by the call shown above you have access to various methods.
+Check all the declarations in the [interface specification in the source code](../packages/zowe-explorer-api/src/extend/interfaces.ts).

 Most of the operations listed are needed for registering new implementations of a new data provider as described further below in the Section [Creating an extension that adds a data provider](#creating-an-extension-that-adds-a-data-provider).